 Soon after I was diagnosed with gluten intolerance, I searched for a gluten-free flour mix that I could use at ease for my recipes.
 I tried commercial ones, with different results.
 But it was becoming very expensive, and, honestly, none of them was able to produce consistent results.

 In my search I was lucky enough, and yes, determined enough, to find a great inspiration for what later became a staple in my pantry, Simona’s Flour Mix.
 Carol Kicinski’s book, Simply…Gluten-Free Desserts introduced me to the use of sweet rice flour, or gelatinous rice flour.

 In my years of baking gluten-free, I have learned that the flours and starches we use can make a great deal of difference.
 For this reason I want to suggest you buy the best, finest, rice flour available, from Authentic Foods, directly or on Amazon.
 In addition to this, I confess that, personally, I do not like the taste of tapioca starch.
 In my opinion, everything prepared with the commercial tapioca starch has the same aftertaste.
 So, I thought I won the jackpot when, by stroke of luck, I stumbled on Expandex, a modified tapioca starch.
-Usually it’s carried by Modernist Pantry or Better Luck Store.
-Sometimes I just Google it and buy the cheapest available.
+The brand I use is carried by Judee’s.

 Lastly, thanks to British baker Phil Vickery, I found that adding glycerin to some baked goods adds moisture and cohesiveness to the final product.
 Vegetable glycerin, or glycerol, is a clear, odorless liquid produced from plant oils, typically palm oil, soy, or coconut oil.
 I buy food grade vegetable glycerine, usually from Amazon.